nats-io/nats.rs/nats/README.md

 The async interface provided by this library is implemented as just a thin wrapper around its sync interface.
 Those two interface styles look very similar, and you're free to choose whichever works best for your application.

-<em>*NOTE:* This crate uses thread pool from [blocking crate](https://crates.io/crates/blocking/1.1.0).
-By default it limits number of threads to 500.
-It can be ovverided by setting `BLOCKING_MAX_THREADS` environment variable and set between 1 and 10000.
-Be careful when spinning a lot async operations, as it may drain the thread pool and block foverer until it's reworked</em>
+<em>*NOTE:* This crate uses a thread pool from [blocking crate](https://crates.io/crates/blocking/1.1.0).
+By default, it limits the number of threads to 500.
+It can be overridden by setting `BLOCKING_MAX_THREADS` environment variable and set between 1 and 10000.
+Be careful when spinning a lot of async operations, as it may drain the thread pool and block forever until it's reworked</em>